- Home

 Many people think that palliative treatment is for people at the end of their life; however, it can help people at any stage of advanced non-Hodgkin lymphoma.
 It is about living as long as possible in the most satisfying way you can.

-As well as slowing the spread of cancer, palliative treatment can relieve any pain and help manage other symptoms.
+As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatment may include short courses of radiation therapy, chemotherapy, targeted therapy or other medicines.
 If you are experiencing ongoing symptoms, ask for a referral to the symptom management or palliative care team.

 Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
 The team also supports families and carers.
 Your care may be led by a specialist palliative care team or by your GP and a community nurse.